mrnate-101/Crypto-history-to-Quantum/README.md

 `docs/Chi-Beta-Phi-2025-Presentation.pdf`

 **Final Message I Delivered**
 “Quantum computers are coming.
 RSA will fall.
-The future is lattice-based cryptography — and we need to start preparing now.”
+The future is lattice-based cryptography, and we need to start preparing now.”

 **Nathaniel Addai Gyarteng**
 [LinkedIn](https://linkedin.com/in/nathaniel-a-gyarteng) | nathanielgyarteng@gmail.com